zhsj/wghttp/README.md

 # wghttp

-Turn WireGuard to an HTTP & SOCKS5 proxies.
+Turn WireGuard to HTTP & SOCKS5 proxies.

 The HTTP & SOCKS5 proxies are served on same port.
 It runs in userspace, without requirement of WireGuard kernel module or TUN device.